 Parity must be provided in each of the following six classifications: inpatient, in-network; inpatient, out-of-network; outpatient, in-network; outpatient, out-of-network; emergency care; and prescription drugs.

 MHPAEA regulations set forth group health plan disclosure requirements generally designed to help participants and beneficiaries evaluate MH/SUD parity.
 (See our May 19, 2016 For Your Information.)
 In October 2016, the Departments of Labor, Treasury, and Health and Human Services (departments) sought comments on developing model forms that participants and beneficiaries could use to obtain information on NQTLs.
 (See our December 2, 2016 For Your Information.)
-Shortly thereafter, the Twentieth Century Cures Act (Cures Act) required the departments to solicit public feedback on how to improve MHPAEA disclosure requirements.
+Shortly thereafter, the 21st Century Cures Act (Cures Act) required the departments to solicit public feedback on how to improve MHPAEA disclosure requirements.
 (See our December 12, 2016 Legislate.)

 What are NQTLs?